py5coding/py5book/content/osx_users.md

 NewtNSView::dealloc: softLock still hold @ dealloc!
 ```

 Ignore that.
-Windows and Linux users also get odd messages when exiting.
+Windows and Linux users also get odd messages when exiting a Sketch.